phil-opp/blog_os/blog/post/double-faults.md

 [exception stack frame]: http://os.phil-opp.com/better-exception-messages.html#exceptions-in-detail

 So the CPU tries to call our _double fault handler_ now.
 However, on a double fault the CPU tries to push the exception stack frame, too.
-Thus, a _third_ page fault occurs, which causes a _triple fault_ and a system reboot.
+Our stack pointer still points to the guard page, so a _third_ page fault occurs, which causes a _triple fault_ and a system reboot.
 So our current double fault handler can't avoid a triple fault in this case.

 Let's try it ourselves!
 We can easily provoke a kernel stack overflow by calling a function that recurses endlessly: